 Accessibility is everyone’s responsibility, and the purpose of this document is to provide general accessibility guidelines to developers and designers.

 Our products should be accessible to all.
-At minimum, features should comply to the requirements listed in 508 Reference Guide - 1194.22 from the US Access Board, and conform to Web Content Accessibility Guidelines 2.0 at Level AA.
+At minimum, features should comply to the requirements listed in the ICT Accessibility 508 Standards and 255 Guidelines from the US Access Board, and conform to Web Content Accessibility Guidelines 2.0 at Level AA.

 Making our products accessible benefits everyone, not just people with disabilities.
 Below are some examples of use cases in which accessibility is important:

 Visual: blindness, low vision, color blindness, using a screen reader or related assistive tech for lifestyle reasons (e.g. long car commute), machine readability and screen scraping technologies